 Physical Stimulation for Dog Boredom

 We all know that ‘physical stimulation' is just another way to say ‘exercise'- that thing we all hate to do.
 But exercise for your pet doesn't need to be difficult and definitely doesn't need to involve expensive equipment or a gym membership.

-Depending on your dog's abilities, body condition score, energy levels and mobility, exercise can range from simple activities like daily walks around the neighbourhood to more advanced exercise like agility sports.
+Depending on your dog's abilities, body condition score, energy levels, and mobility, exercise can range from simple activities like daily walks around the neighbourhood to more advanced exercises like agility sports.